yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 So, when invoking an object constructor, the keyword ‘this’ refers to an empty object that is created in the background by JS when you use the ‘new’ keyword.
 It then proceeds to assign the properties - in this case, those properties include memory, color, frontCamera, and backCamera.

+You will see the use of constructors quite a lot in JS.

 ### .call() & .apply()

 You may or may not have noticed that all functions have access to these three methods - .call(), .apply(), and .bind().
 So what are they for?